Particular/docs.particular.net/nservicebus/deploying-nservicebus-in-a-windows-failover-cluster.md

 For NServiceBus endpoint destination, we address the queues by the MSMQ cluster group's name, where we will later add all the rest of our clustered resources.
 In non-cluster terms, we typically add the machine name to address the queue, i.e. `queue@MachineName`.
 In cluster terms we address it by queue@MSMQ Network name.

-WARNING: These queue(s) must be manually created they are not created by NServiceBus installation process
+WARNING: These queue(s) must be manually created as they are not created by NServiceBus installation process

 In Failover Cluster Management, from the server with Quorum: